W3SRotterdam/GCS/README.md

 5. Navigate to /umbraco and login using;
     username: info@w3s.nl
     password: googlecustomsearch
-6. The GCS section is already added to the administrator user group.
-   Navigate to the GCS section via the left nav panel.
+6. The GCS section was already added to the administrator user group so you can navigate to the GCS section via the left nav panel.
 7. Navigate to `Settings` > tab `auth set-up` where you'll find some mandatory fields to fill in.

-Mandatory fields:
+#### Mandatory fields:
 CX Key:
-- Create a new search engine via https://cse.google.com/all (Custom Search Engine ID).
-Do not forget to add the sites to search.
+Create a new search engine via https://cse.google.com/all (Custom Search Engine ID).
+You'll find your Search engine id / cx key beneath menu item `Setup`.

 API Key:
-- Create a API key https://console.developers.google.com/apis/credentials
+- Create an API key via https://console.developers.google.com/apis/credentials.
+Activate the custom Search API via `Library`.

 - Navigate to the root of the website where a seach input field will appear.
 - Try any search query...